lbuk/portfolio-website/_portfolio/Brownfieldgrids.markdown

 </div>

 <div class="col three caption">
-	A map comparing data from the 2009-2010 NLUD and the 2018 Brownfield Register in Upper Edmonton
+	A map comparing data from the 2009-2010 NLUD and the 2018 Brownfield Register in Upper Edmonton.
 </div>

 <br>